Discovering the Next Green Revolution

 By Annika Peterson

-Synthetic nitrogen fertilizers have altered the nitrogen cycle: the way nitrogen moves from one form and location to another across the earth.
+Synthetic nitrogen fertilizers have altered the nitrogen cycle: the way nitrogen moves from one form or location to another on the earth.
 Our atmosphere contains nitrogen, but most organisms cannot use this form.
 Plants with the ability to fix their own nitrogen can transform it into a usable form.
 Crops with this ability include soybeans and other legumes.
-Those without this transformation ability rely on the available nutrients in the soil or those added by fertilizers.
+Those without this fixation ability rely on the available nutrients in the soil or those added by fertilizers.
 Nitrogen fixation takes place with the aid of bacteria called rhizobia.
 They enter the roots and form nodules; clusters of bacteria surrounded by root.
 The plant shelters the bacteria, and the bacteria create usable nitrogen .
 In this symbiotic relationship, the legume and the bacteria both benefit.
 These plants do not require environmentally taxing nitrogen fertilizers.
 Unfortunately, grain crops that make up most our food do not have this ability.
-Cereal crops with the ability to fix nitrogen would reduce environmental damage and increase production, especially in parts of the world where fertilizers are too expensive or not available .
+Cereal crops with the ability to fix nitrogen would reduce environmental impact and increase production potential, especially in parts of the world where fertilizers are prohibitively expensive or not available .

 Nitrogen fixing cereal crops may be the next great revolution in agriculture.
-But, the scientific process leading the researcher’s current understanding has been not been a straight path.
-As in many discoveries, scientists cannot discover an amazing new way to grow food overnight.
-Through more investigation and discovery, I foresee that research will allow agriculture to keep improving to meet our evolving challenges.
+But, the scientific process leading researchers’ current understanding has been not been a straightforward path.
+As with many discoveries, scientists cannot discover a revolutionary new way to grow food overnight.
+Through more investigation and discovery, many in the field foresee that research will allow agriculture to keep improving to meet our evolving challenges.

 - Dent, D. Cocking, E. Establishing symbiotic nitrogen fixation in cereals and other non-legume crops: The Greener Nitrogen Revolution.
 Agriculture and Food Security.
 2017; 6 (1): 7.